|📅 Monthly Subscription

 Having your teen use Cash App (and a cash card) is such a great way to introduce all of the features of a bank account without the fees and restrictions that come along with that.

-Cash App is a free account and one that a parent or guardian can keep an eye on without exerting full control.
+Cash App is a free account that a parent or guardian can keep an eye on without exerting full control.

-Your kids can have their own debit cards (the cash app card is great for this!) and learn more about personal finance with reasonable spending limits and key features, but mostly free rein over their own ‘checking account.’
+Your kids can have their debit cards (the cash app card is excellent!) and learn more about personal finance with reasonable spending limits and critical features, but primarily free rein over their own ‘checking account.’

 Fee-free bank accounts are more common than they used to be, but Cash App has all the features you want in addition to being free.